-OpenSSL is a cryptography toolkit implementing the Transport Layer Security.
+OpenSSL is a cryptography toolkit implementing Transport Layer Security.
 It is widely used by Internet servers.

 openssl enc -aes-256-cbc -salt -in lastpass_export.csv -out lastpass_passwords_$(date +"%Y%m%d").txt.enc

-The decrypted password file is called DECRYPTED_lastpass_passwords.txt in this example.
-The encrypted file is called lastpass_passwords_$(date +”%Y%m%d”).txt.enc.
-The suffix adds a date in the format of YearMonthDay such as lastpass_passwords_20200822.txt.enc.
+The encrypted password file is called lastpass_passwords_YYYYMMDD.txt (e.g., lastpass_passwords_20210906.txt) where YYMMDD is today’s year, month.
 Adding this suffix makes it easier to remember when you exported the password file.